dadaycm/Learning-daily/daily-todo/daily.md

 # 0901 Wednesday
 4am Do what I really love: Php books downloading / Practice Ruby pure.
  _Beginning Ruby_ is the best  book.
 Finish the first RUBY exercise of reading daily.md file and reverse it and write it back and save file.

+from tmall, buy board, costing ¥445, which is Y45 cheaper than jd.com

+try ruby on rails getting started exercise.
+As long as I keep careful enough, it will succeed.
+Puzzle: how to config Appache for Laravel in mac?

 ============